 The less time students spend navigating the digital classroom, the easier it is to keep them focused and engaged.
 When implementing digital tools, teachers should consider combining them into an easily accessible user-friendly digital classroom.

-With a UI design solution like LiveTiles Mosaic, this integration has become a breeze.
-By simply selecting the tile with the functionality they desire, educators can create an engaging digital classroom.
+With a full-service solution like LiveTiles Everywhere this integration has become a breeze.
+By simply adding functional sections, educators can create an engaging digital classroom.
 As the screen shot below visualizes, in-class assignments, readings and social media tiles can all be placed on the same page.
-Mosaic runs off of Microsoft SharePoint and is free for any K-12 class with an Office 365 tenant, which means that the digital classroom is safe and secure, and can only be accessible to those with the proper login credentials.
+LiveTiles Everywhere runs off of Microsoft SharePoint and is free for any K-12 class with an Office 365 tenant, which means that the digital classroom is safe and secure, and can only be accessible to those with the proper login credentials.

 Digital technology has changed our lives.
 It has changed the way companies conduct business and the way people communicate on a daily basis.
 It has also changed education.
 Many teachers are joining the digital classroom, and it’s important that they develop teaching strategies to effectively guide students through the learning process.
 Without these teaching strategies, the digital tools are useless.